 Wedding Dance Routine

-(Editor’s note: Eight years ago, Sidney started the non-profit BALLROOM BASIX, to bring the joy and mature interaction of dance to middle school students in the city.
+(Editor’s note: Years ago, Sidney started the non-profit BALLROOM BASIX, to bring the joy and mature interaction of dance to middle school students in the city.
 We’ve included a feature on his arts-in-education project on this website.
 See the link below.)